FoxLisk/alttp-notes/glitches/ancillae/ancilla_spawning.md

 Arrows have [their own routine](https://github.com/spannerisms/jpdasm/blob/master/bank_09.asm#L6161) for all of this.
 Here's their algorithm:

 1. If there's an arrow in flight, don't try to spawn
-1. Check how many arrow-in-wall ancillae are present
+1. Check how many arrow-in-wall ancillae are present in front slots
 1. If that number is not exactly 3:
     1. If there's an empty front slot, spawn there, prioritizing highest slots first
     1. Otherwise give up